ardhendu66/Admin-Ecommerce/README.md

 ## Description :
-An Admin Panel to manage the products in an Ecommerece Website.
+An Admin Dashboard to manage products in an Ecommerce Website.